zaboople/techknow/react/vite-react/README.md

 Build static production site in `dist` directory and test it out with a quickie python server (not npm) on port 80:

     ./runpythonwebserver.sh

+# LEARN: DOUBLE-QUESTION MARK
+    The double question mark ( ?? ) in JavaScript, also known as the nullish coalescing operator, is a logical operator that returns its right-hand side operand when its left-hand side operand is null or undefined , otherwise it returns the left-hand side.